filecoin-project/lotus-docs/content/en/kb/API-info/index.md

 A `GetAPIInfo error` in Lotus can mean a couple of things:

-- Repo enviroment variable or flag is not set, or pointing at a wrong path.
+- Repo environment variable or flag is not set, or pointing at a wrong path.
 - There is a missing repo
 - Corrupted repo (e.g. missing API file)